jovotech/jovo-framework/docs/getting-started/installation/README.md

 $ npm install -g jovo-cli
 ```

-After successful installation, you should be able to see the jovo menu by just typing the following into your command line:
+After successful installation, you should be able to see the Jovo CLI menu by just typing the following into your command line:

 ```sh
 $ jovo